-Thomas E. Barry, age 74, has served on our board of directors since 2000.
+Thomas E. Barry, age 78, has served on our board of directors since 2000.
 Dr. Barry has held the position of professor of marketing in the Edwin L. Cox School of Business at Southern Methodist University since 1970, with emeritus status beginning in 2017.
 He also served the university as vice president for executive affairs from 1995 to 2015.
-He has served as a director and a member of the audit committee of CompX since March 2016 and as a member of its management development and compensation committee since May 2016.
+Since 2016, he has served as a director of CompX and a member of its audit and management development and compensation committees.
 He is chairman of our audit and management development and compensation committees.

-Dr. Barry has over 17 years of experience on our board of directors, audit committee and management development and compensation committee.
+Dr. Barry has over 21 years of experience on our board of directors, audit committee and management development and compensation committee.
 He also has senior executive, operating, corporate governance, finance and financial accounting oversight experience from a large, non-profit, private educational institution and from a former publicly held corporation affiliated with us, which was publicly held at the time he served as one of its directors.

-Loretta J. Feehan, age 62, has served as chair of the board (non-executive) of us, CompX, Kronos Worldwide and NL since May 2017, and as a director of each such company since 2014.
+Loretta J. Feehan, age 66, has served as chair of the board (non-executive) of us, CompX, Kronos Worldwide and NL since 2017, and as a director of each such company since 2014.
 She is a certified public accountant who consults on financial and tax matters.
-She served as a tax partner with Deloitte and Touche LLP in the Denver office until 1992 primarily serving corporate clients.
-She now has her own consulting practice serving a variety of businesses and individual clients.
-Ms. Feehan also taught continuing education courses to tax practitioners around the country for many years.
-Ms. Feehan has been a financial advisor to Serena Simmons Connelly and Lisa K. Simmons since prior to 2013.
+Prior to forming her own practice, she served as a tax partner with Deloitte and Touche LLP serving primarily corporate clients.
+Ms. Feehan also taught continuing education courses from 2002 to 2016 to tax practitioners around the country for Accountant's Education Services.
+She has been a financial advisor to Lisa K. Simmons since prior to 2017.

-Ms. Feehan has four years of experience as a director of us, CompX, Kronos Worldwide and NL.
-She also has over 40 years of financial and tax accounting and auditing experience, certain years of which were as a partner of one the largest international accounting firms.
+Ms. Feehan has eight years of experience as a director of us, CompX, Kronos Worldwide and NL.
+She also has over 44 years of financial and tax accounting and auditing experience, certain years of which were as a partner of one the largest international accounting firms.

-Robert D. Graham, age 62, has served on our board of directors since May 2016, as our vice chairman of the board since May 2017, as our chief executive officer since January 2017, and as our president since May 2016.
-He previously served as our chairman of the board from January 2017 to May 2017, as our executive vice president from 2014 to May 2016, as our chief legal officer from 2015 to January 2017, and as our vice president from 2003 to 2014.
-He currently serves as vice chairman of the board, president and chief executive officer of Kronos Worldwide, as vice chairman of the board and chief executive officer of NL, as executive vice president of CompX, and as president and chief executive officer of Contran.
-He has served as a director of Contran, Kronos Worldwide and CompX since May 2016, and as a director of NL since 2014.
+Robert D. Graham, age 66, has served on our board of directors since 2016, as our vice chairman of the board and chief executive officer since 2017, and as our president since 2016.
+He previously served as our chairman of the board during 2017, as our executive vice president from 2014 to 2016, as our chief legal officer from 2015 to 2017, and as our vice president from 2003 to 2014.
+He currently serves as vice chairman of the board and chief executive officer of Kronos Worldwide, as vice chairman of the board of NL and CompX, and as president and chief executive officer of Contran.
+He has served as a director of Contran, Kronos Worldwide and CompX since 2016, and as a director of NL since 2014.
 Mr. Graham has served with various companies related to us and Contran since 2002.